How to Create a Customer Journey Map: A Step-By-Step Guide

 6. Managing: How your organization collects data to make continuous improvements to the customer experience.

-Taking the time to identify each stage will help you in the next step when you start digging deeper into each phase to understand the touchpoints, analyze key moments, and identify opportunities.
+Taking the time to identify each stage will help you in the next step when you start digging deeper into each phase to understand the touchpoints, analyze key moments, and identify improvement opportunities.

 Step 4: Map the current state of your customer journey

-A rule of thumb to follow when documenting the current state is to ensure you include managers and employees as part of the process.
-Often, what we find, after having done countless customer journey mapping workshops with our clients, is that managers and staff have different views on the actual process.
+Mapping the current state of your customer journey is the most important step of the customer journey mapping process.
+It will help you identify gaps in your experience and opportunities for improvement.
+A rule of thumb to follow when documenting the current state is to ensure you include important stakeholders like managers and employees as part of the process.
+One of our biggest learnings, after having done countless customer journey mapping workshops with our clients, is that managers and staff have different views on the actual customer journey process.
+Having everyone together gives you a better picture of what needs to be done and enables you to get the whole organization on the same page.

+One way to approach the current state of customer journey mapping is to list all the services you provide and the various ways customers would interact with your organization to gain access to them.
+For example, suppose you have a medical testing facility that provides multiple tests to patients.
+In that case, you may want to list all of them, map out how they would move from lab to lab, and then try to think how you can help the patient in this case, consolidate them in one visit.
 Likewise, you’ll want to quantify the amount of time it takes to render each service or how many counters the customer has to go to before completing their visit.
 This will help you identify the resources, tools, channels, and communications you need to ensure a smooth transition and manage customer expectations and perceptions at each phase.

 Step 5: Map the future state of your customer journey

-Step 6: Socialize your customer journey map
+Step 6: Communicate your customer journey map

-Step 7: Rinse and Repeat
+Step 7: Rinse, update, and repeat

 With your customer journey map complete, you might wonder what's the best way to manage and bring it to life.
 A solution you may want to look into is a customer journey management platform.